m4r35n357/VisualOptimizers/README.md

 4 | Number of search agents
 5 | Number of iterations
 6 | Algorithm mode (0 for "periodic descent", 1 for "convergence")
-7 | Optional Nelder-Mead convergence step (0 for no, 1 for yes) - ignored for GL
-8 | Lower limit
+7 | Optional (non-dual) Nelder-Mead convergence step (0 for no, 1 for yes) - ignored for GL 8 | Lower limit
 9 | Upper limit